 The research conducted by MJSP faculty members forms the foundation of their teaching.
-The research areas of the eight MJSP faculty members are as follows:
+The research areas of the six MJSP faculty members are as follows:

 Emma Cook (PhD, SOAS: University of London, 2010) is a social anthropologist who researches issues of gender, identity, health and well being in contemporary Japan.
 She has published on part-time employment, masculinities, adulthood, intimacy and family relations among Japanese youth who work as ‘freeters’, and her first book is titled: Reconstructing Adult Masculinities: Part-Time Work in Contemporary Japan (London: Routledge).
 She is currently researching aspects of health, well being, emotion, and risk management in relation to food allergies in Japan and the UK.